sixach/wp-readme-generator-action/README.md

-# WordPress Readme.txt Generator Action
+# ✨ WordPress Readme.txt Generator Action

 This action generates WordPress flavored readme.txt from Theme/Plugin metadata.

 Keeping two versions of README is no bueno.
 Basically, developers need to create one version of ```README.md``` for GitHub and another one for WordPress.org.
 So why bother?
 If you can create only one file and this action will do the rest for you.

-## Code in Main
+## Code in General

 > First, you'll need to have a reasonably modern version of `node` handy.
 This won't work with versions older than 9, for instance.